cgassman/cgassman.github.io/_posts/2017-05-31-data-preparation.md

 **ExampleValues** - examples of values that might be stored in this attribute<br/>
 **Comments** - placeholder to add comments based on the analysis done<br/>

+Additionally, literature research about the respective problem.
+Finding out, what additional information might be relevant or useful to model the respective problem.